matthew-scherf/Advaita/QUICKSTART.md

 Issue: Compilation errors in axiom files
 Solution: Ensure you have the exact version of Lean specified in lean-toolchain.
 Different Lean versions may have incompatible syntax or library changes.

-## Next Steps

-After successfully building the project:

-Study specific modules: Examine axiom groups that interest you (e.g., Maya, consciousness, levels of reality).

-Explore proofs: Open Theorems.lean and step through proofs interactively to understand how theorems are derived.

-Extend the formalization: Consider proving additional theorems or formalizing related doctrines.
-See CONTRIBUTING.md for guidelines.

-Compare with texts: Read classical Advaita texts alongside the formalization to see how traditional doctrine translates to formal logic.

-## Getting Help

-For technical issues with Lean or Lake, consult the Lean community forum: https://leanprover.zulipchat.com/

-For questions about the formalization's philosophical approach, open an issue on the GitHub repository.

-For discussion of Advaita doctrine itself, consult scholarly resources or traditional teaching lineages rather than the formalization alone.